Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: Internal Unfolding

 \section{Internal Unfolding}

 In {\em internal unfolding}, we have $m$ individuals expressing preferences for $n$ objects, and the goal is to locate the $m$ individuals and the $n$ objects in space.
 Unlike in external unfolding (\secref{external}), the location of the objects is unknown.
-The origins of internal unfolding in the Psychometrics literature date back to \citet{coombs1950psychological} for the point model and to \citet{bennett1956determination} and \citet{tucker1960intra} for the vector model --- although the latter coincides with some variants of factor analysis.
+The origins of internal unfolding in the Psychometrics literature date back to \citet{coombs1950psychological}, at least for the point model.
 The problem is also known as `multidimensional unfolding', or just `unfolding' \cite{borg2005modern}.

 We consider non-metric or ordinal variant of the problem, with a focus on the {\em conditional} setting where each individual ranks the objects in order of preference without first agreeing with other individuals on some ordinal scale.
 This corresponds to the method of triads.
-We consider both the point model and the vector model.

-It is well-known in the field that the problem is numerically difficult as the iterative method otherwise popular in the metric setting often return degenerate solutions.
-This is discussed at length in \cite{busing2005avoiding}.
-See also \cite[Ch 14, 15]{borg2005modern}.